mshokrnezhad/Secure_Express_Server/README.md

 # Sim_Sec_Express_srv
-A Simple Secure Express Server
+A simple secure Express server where HTTPS is used to secure server connections.